-- Get to know your students.
-This will help you anticipate problem situations. - Show courtesy to every student, and display trust and confidence in all of them. - Be consistent in the application of discipline and be fair in your requirements and assignments. - Teaching strategies and an attractive classroom reinforce a mutually respectful relationship with your students. - · Give clear verbal and written directions. - · Keep your classroom cheerful and orderly. - Make learning fun, interesting, and relevant to the students' lives. - Establish no more than five classroom rules with student ownership-and enforce them. - · Be fully prepared every day. - When students disrupt learning, use the LEAST approach to discipline (see page 11). - Provide a list of expectations and consequences to parents and students.
+- Get to know your students. - Show courtesy to every student, and display trust and confidence in all of them. - Be consistent in the application of discipline and fair in your requirements and assignments. - Give clear verbal and written directions. - Keep your classroom cheerful and orderly. - Make learning fun, interesting, and relevant to the students' lives. - Establish no more than five classroom rules with student ownership-and enforce them. - Be fully prepared every day. - When students disrupt learning, use the LEAST approach to discipline (see page 11). - Provide a list of expectations and consequences to parents and students.
 Make sure they are consistent with district and building policies. - Begin class on time and in a precise manner. - Let the students know you care.
-Show interest in what they say, whether or not it pertains directly to the lesson. - · Keep your voice at a respectful level. - Grade assignments and return them as soon as possible. - Make sure all students can easily see you when you are presenting information.
-Ensure that all students can see you as you deliver instruction.
+Show interest in what they say, whether or not it pertains directly to the lesson. - Keep your voice at a respectful level. - Grade assignments and return them as soon as possible.

-- Keep potential distractions-such as windows, doors, or animals-in mind. - Leave plenty of room around desks so you can get to each student easily while you are monitoring individual work. - Diversion and restructuring are great tools.
-When one activity has gone too long, students get bored and restless.
-Stay alert, anticipate trouble, and change your strategy even if it requires some flexibility in scheduling. - Some students may encourage each other to get into trouble.
+- Ensure that all students can see you as you deliver instruction. - Keep potential distractions-such as windows, doors, or animals-in mind. - Leave plenty of room around desks so you can get to each student easily while you are monitoring individual work. - Be flexible!
+If students are not engaged in the lesson, be prepared to change your plans. - Some students may encourage each other to get into trouble.
 Regrouping the students immediately without comment is key. - Provide hurdle help.
-Sometimes when a student cannot proceed with a task in which they are experiencing difficulty, you may provide an explanation or a "hint" that enables the student to go on. - It is sometimes helpful to remind students to control their impulses when they may be tempted to misbehave.
-Show encouragement.
-Tell the student, "This has been such a good day; you read so well this morning...
-Come on, let's keep that up."
-Students work better if they anticipate some positive activity or experiences as a reward.
-However, the promise should be extra, rather than the only incentive for good behavior.
-Class goals and rewards can provide encouragement (i.e., extra free time...).
+If a student is having difficulty with a task, provide an explanation or a "hint" that enables the student to continue. - It can be helpful to remind students to control their impulses.
+Be encouraging, and point out positive things the student has done. - Ensure that you clearly communicate any virtual and/or social distancing practices and policies. - Establish clear virtual and social distancing routines and redirect students as needed.